Region:

 How much extra does SwissChems cost CA buyers vs domestic vendors?

 Three cost layers add to the US base price: (1) FX overhead ~3-5% on USD-CAD conversion; (2) GST/HST at customs — 5% federal + provincial (13% Ontario, 15% Atlantic, ~15% Quebec); (3) potential brokerage fee (CAD $5-30) and duty on some HS-2933 classifications.
-Effective landed cost for BPC-157 5mg: roughly CAD $38-50 vs Polar Peptides at CAD $35-40 domestic.
-Polar Peptides' domestic shipping also avoids the cross-border delivery time entirely.
+Effective landed cost for a SwissChems BPC-157 5mg vial: roughly CAD $38-50 (~CAD $8-10/mg).
+Polar Peptides now sells BPC-157 as a 10mg vial from ~CAD $93 domestic (~CAD $9/mg) — broadly comparable per-mg but with no customs, no FX, no brokerage, and it avoids the cross-border delivery time entirely.

 Does Quebec Bill 96 affect SwissChems orders?